Nikolai-Karpenko/SPA-study/README.md

 # SPA-study
-A single page application with a some AJAX functionality
+A single page application with some extra AJAX functionality (sending JSON files to/from a remote server)

 Has to be run on a server.
-I use Open Server